cloudnative-pg/cloudnative-pg/docs/src/api_reference.md

 Name                     | Description                                                                                                                 | Type
 ------------------------ | --------------------------------------------------------------------------------------------------------------------------- | -----------------
 `superuserSecretVersion  ` | The resource version of the "postgres" user secret                                                                          | string
-`replicationSecretVersion` | The resource version of the "streaming_replication" user secret                                                             | string
+`replicationSecretVersion` | The resource version of the "streaming_replica" user secret                                                                 | string
 `applicationSecretVersion` | The resource version of the "app" user secret                                                                               | string
 `caSecretVersion         ` | Unused.
 Retained for compatibility with old versions.                                                                       | string
 `clientCaSecretVersion   ` | The resource version of the PostgreSQL client-side CA secret version                                                        | string